From Vice President → C-Level: From Leading the Business to Leading the Future (Next Level Series 5/5)

 Elevating Your Voice in Executive Meetings (New Executive Series 2/4)

 For many new executives, speaking up in high-stakes meetings, especially with more senior or influential audiences, can feel daunting.
 The fear of saying the wrong thing, being judged, overshadowing others, or disrupting the established dynamic often holds people back.
-Yet holding back can be just as risky.
-Staying quiet may limit your visibility, dilute your influence, and cause you to miss critical opportunities to contribute meaningfully and shape the conversation.
+Yet holding back can carry its own cost.
+It can limit your visibility, dilute your influence, signal to the room that you either don’t have a perspective - or don’t trust yourself enough to share it, and cause you to miss critical opportunities to contribute meaningfully and shape the conversation.
+Your voice is not optional.
+It’s part of the job.

 Let’s explore barriers to speaking up and actionable strategies to overcome these challenges.